Podcast Transcription

 After

 Send the mp3 straight to @vustScribeBot.
 It's under the 20-minute ceiling, so one pass returns the full transcript, a summary of the segment, and the action items — ready to paste into the newsletter draft.
-Cost: 2✦, since it's over 5 minutes.
+It's over 5 minutes, so it's a paid pass: the exact price is stated up front, the debit happens when the file is sent, and processing or delivery failure triggers an automatic refund.

 A full 45-minute episode, honestly too long for one pass